Flora

 Colchicum autumnale

 The Autumn Crocus, also known as Meadow Saffron, is one of the most poisonous plants in the Donau-Auen National Park.
 Its large pale lilac flowers, which resemble those of the crocus at first glance, are a characteristic autumn sight of wetlands meadows.
-In fact, another common name for Colchicum autumnale is "Naked Lady" and has to do with the late blooming of the flower: where the autumn ground is bare and barren, this species flowers conspicuously and colourfully and all alone, when and where it is least expected.
-The fruit of the Autumn Crocus over-winters under ground and appears only in the spring along with the leaves of the plant.

 More Information